 A mockup of the full sized hoverbike, which is similar in size to a small car.

-The 'hoverbike' is similar to a quadcopter, using four standard helicopter style rotors, overlapped with each other.
+HOW IT WORKSThe 'hoverbike' is similar to a quadcopter, using four standard helicopter style rotors, overlapped with each other.

 The full sized design uses a motorcycle engine and controls.

 The firm made the announcement at the Paris Air Show.

 Maryland Lt.
 Governor Boyd Rutherford joined with SURVICE Engineering Co., a Belcamp, Md.-based defense firm, and U.K.-based Malloy Aeronautics, an aeronautical engineering firm, to announce that the two companies have teamed up on the development of Hoverbike technology for the U.S. Department of Defense.

 SURVICE and Malloy are working on the Hoverbike as part of an ongoing research and development contract with the U.S. Army Research Laboratory.

 As part of this strategic alliance, Malloy Aeronautics has also announced that they have established a U.S. office in Belcamp adjacent to Aberdeen Proving Ground to complete work on the Hoverbike.

 'I am pleased to join with SURVICE Engineering and Malloy Aeronautics to announce their partnership on the Hoverbike, which represents a new frontier in aviation,' said Lt.
 Governor Rutherford.

 'We are also very excited to welcome Malloy and look forward to working with them to grow their operations in Maryland.'